ccjmne/blog/content/posts/moreutils-vipe-infe.md

 On with the last two steps: if the user did select a quote, they'll get to edit their e-mail in their favourite `$EDITOR`, with adequate highlighting for the e-mail format.
-When they're done, if they neither emptied or deleted the file, nor emitted an error (`:cq`), their e-mail is then sent off to the unsuspecting
+When they're done, if they neither emptied or deleted the file, nor emitted an error (`:cq`), their e-mail is sent off to the unsuspecting
 recipient:

 ```sh